Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 the following baseline requirements.
 Please note that these requirements articulate a baseline for the `600`-level course in Computer and Information Science and are provided as a list of minimum requirements that all specific research deliverables must meet to be assessed as complete.
-Before the submission of a final grade, a student's assessment scores for these categories will be initially assigned by their first reader, reviewed by their second reader, and ultimately approved by all faculty members who are instructors for a `600`-level course in Computer and Information Science at Allegheny College.
+Please note that the only baseline requirements in the following `General Thesis Requirements` section that will contribute to a student's grade in this course are those that reasonably pertain the deliverables in the `600`-level course.
+Before the submission of a final grade, a student's assessment scores for these categories will be initially assigned by their first reader, reviewed by their second reader, approved by all faculty members who are instructors for a `600`-level course in Computer and Information Science at Allegheny College.

 Students who are enrolled in `DOUBL 600` are also required to write a course contract that describes the deliverables and the deadlines by which they will